Iceshades/ST3-MKB-color-scheme/README.md

 This repository contains a custom color scheme for the MKB-Syntax-Highlighting which can be additionally installed for the Sublime Text 3 application.

-The color scheme has been created by Iceshades.
+This color scheme has been created by Iceshades.